-[501.4] In determining the total amount of damages, you should not make any reduction because of the negligence, fault, or responsibility, if any, of John Smith or Dilbert Driver, Mishap Manufacturing Co., and Sharp Sales Co.
-The court will enter a judgment based on your verdict and, if you find that John Smith was negligent in any degree, the court in entering judgment will reduce the total amount of damages by the percentage of negligence which you find was caused by John Smith The court in entering judgment will make any appropriate reduction(s).
+[501.4] In determining the total amount of damages, you should not make any reduction because of the negligence, if any, of John Smith.
+The court will enter a judgment based on your verdict and, if you find that John Smith was negligent in any degree, the court in entering judgment will reduce the total amount of damages by the percentage of negligence which you find was caused by John Smith.